g1mv/density/README.md

 When other libraries consume one byte of data and then apply an algorithmic processing to it, DENSITY consumes 4 bytes and then applies its algorithmic processing.

 That's why DENSITY's algorithms were designed from scratch.
-They have to alleviate for 4-byte work units and still provide great speed.
+They have to alleviate for 4-byte work units and still provide interesting compression ratios.

 **Speed pedigree traits**